Domain basicsWhat are multiple domains?

-A domain alias is a domain name that can be used as an alternate name for another domain.
-With Google Workspace, domain aliases can give users an email address at another domain.
+A user alias domain is a domain name that can be used as an alternate name for another domain.
+With Google Workspace, user alias domains can give users an email address at another domain.

-To give all your users an alternate email address at another domain, add the domain as a domain alias.
+To give all your users an alternate email address at another domain, add the domain as a user alias domain.
 Adding the domain solarmora.com as an alias to example.com, gives email@example.com another email address at firstname.lastname@example.org.

 If the domain you're adding has its own set of users, add it as a secondary domain.
 Users can have email addresses and accounts at their domain.